ningg/kubernetes-complete-course/chapter-1-kubernetes-architecture.md

 2. 资源共享 vs. 定义状态
 3. 分布式调度 vs. 状态控制器

-> define a minimal interface that enables efficient resource sharing across frameworks, and otherwise push control of task scheduling and execution to the frameworks -- mesos
+> define `a minimal interface` that enables efficient resource sharing across frameworks, and otherwise push control of task scheduling and execution to the frameworks -- mesos

-> Kubernetes is not a mere “orchestration system”; it eliminates the need for orchestration.
-The technical definition of “orchestration” is execution of a defined workflow: do A, then B, then C. In contrast, Kubernetes is comprised of a set of independent, composable control processes that continuously drive current state towards the provided desired state.
+> `Kubernetes` is not a mere “orchestration system”; it eliminates the need for orchestration.
+The technical definition of “orchestration” is execution of a defined workflow: do A, then B, then C. In contrast, Kubernetes is comprised of a set of independent, composable control processes that continuously drive current state towards the provided `desired state`.
 It shouldn’t matter how you get from A to C: make it so. -- kubernetes

 ---